Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Introduction

 \section{Introduction}

-The interplay between symmetry, geometry, and topology in quantum materials allows for novel states to be synthesized, and offers countless possibilities for engineering and manipulating quantum effects in mesoscopic systems and devices.
-These materials provide access to fundamental effects difficult to observe and study in other settings, and offer new functionalities by demonstrating unique transport, mechanical and optical properties.
-In parallel, tuning mechanisms such as controlled breaking of space or time reversal symmetry, make it possible to gain a high level of control over such effects.
+The interplay between symmetry, geometry, and topology in quantum materials allows for novel states to be synthesized, and offers countless possibilities for engineering and manipulating quantum effects in mesoscopic systems and devices\citep{armitage2018weyl,liu2019topological,rozhkov2011electronic}.
+These materials provide access to fundamental effects difficult to observe and study in other settings, and offer new functionalities by demonstrating unique transport, mechanical and optical properties\citep{qi2011topological,xiao2010berry}.
+In parallel, tuning mechanisms such as controlled breaking of space or time reversal symmetry, make it possible to gain a high level of control over such effects\citep{breunig2022opportunities,bardarson2018transport}.
 This potential has not been fully realized to date.
-In particular, the surfaces of three dimensional topological insulators host Dirac fermion states responsible for most of their unique functionality.
+In particular, the surfaces of three dimensional topological insulators host Dirac fermion states responsible for most of their unique functionality\citep{bardarson2013quantum}.
 These typically are extended on the two dimensional surface.
-Tuning the properties of the surface has been an outstanding problem in the field, where different hetero-structures have been predicted to function as interferometers or switches based on their low energy surface excitations.
-Specifically, confining Dirac fermions has proven to be challenging.
+Tuning the properties of the surface has been an outstanding problem in the field, where different hetero-structures have been predicted to function as interferometers or switches based on their low energy surface excitations\citep{fu2008superconducting,fu2009probing,ilan2015spin,akhmerov2009electrically,ghahari2017off}.
+Specifically, confining Dirac fermions has proven to be challenging\citep{bhattacharyya2021recent,downing2016massless,ferreira2013magnetically,zhang2022berry}, and have currently been achieved mainly in Graphene-based hetero-structures and devices\citep{de2007magnetic,lee2016imaging,subramaniam2012wave,allen2016spatially,gutierrez2016klein,peres2006dirac}.

 In this work, we explore topological crystalline insulator (TCI) materials in a mesoscopic geometry and show that depending on how TCIs grow and cleave, their surfaces can naturally host confined two dimensional anomalous Dirac fermions.
-Until now such a configuration of surface states has required complex hetero-structures coupling strong topological insulator surfaces to magnetism\citep{bhattacharyya2020recent}, or a dimensional reduction, and hence not been realized in other topological phases.
-Here we show that these states emerge naturally in TCIs due to controlled symmetry breaking.
+Until now such a configuration of surface states has required coupling to magnetism \citep{downing2016massless}, complex hetero-structures\citep{ferreira2013magnetically}, or a dimensional reduction\citep{zhang2022berry}.
+Here, we show that these states emerge naturally in TCIs due to controlled symmetry breaking.